cn0047/stash/ed/t/README.md

 One of the best ways to deal with complexity is divide and conquer - split the problem into smaller problems and solve each one separately.

-Fault - when one component of the system deviating from its spec.
-Failure - when the system as a whole stops providing the required service to the user.
-Generally prefer tolerating faults over preventing faults.
-For example, hardware faults:
-disks may be set up in a RAID configuration, servers may have dual power supplies and hot-swappable CPUs, and datacenters may have batteries and diesel generators for backup power...

 Telemetry - monitoring performance metrics and error rates.

 Monitoring should address two questions: what's broken, and why?